OpenRoberta/openroberta-lab/README.md

 * Git
 * Web browser

-If you would like the server to compile code for the different systems, you need to install additional software:
+If you would like your local server to compile code for the different systems, you need to install additional software (crosscompiler, ...):

 on linux:
 * Arduino based robots